tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 }
 ~~~

+### X.509 Client Handles
+A client handle is a human readable name for a client.
+{{?I-D.draft-mahy-mimi-identity}} The X.509 identity provider extracts the
-For example client identifiers are given by fixing a range and calling
+client handle from a client's credentials by fixing a range and calling
-'identifier':
+'identifier' for the certificates in the range.

 ~~~
 struct {
     uint8 start;
     uint8 end<0...255>;
-} X509ClientIDRange
+} X509ClientHandleRange

-fn client_identifier(CertificateChain cert_chain, X509ClientIDRange range) {
+fn client_handle(CertificateChain cert_chain, X509ClientHandleRange range) {
     return identifier(cert_chain, range.start, range.end)
 }
 ~~~

 ### X.509 Account Identifiers

 Many messaging systems use of multi-client (e.g. multi-device) accounts.
+Accounts are also refered to as users {{?I-D.draft-mahy-mimi-identity}}.
 Account
-identifiers are calculated like client identifiers but based on the certificate
+handles are calculated like client handles but based on the certificate
-at the Accoun Identity offset (instead of Client Identity range).
+at the Account Handle offset (instead of Client Handle range).

 ~~~
-uint8 X509AccountIDOffset;
+uint8 X509AcntHandleOffset;

-fn acount_identifier(CertificateChain cert_chain, X509AccountIDOffset offset) {
+fn acount_identifier(CertificateChain cert_chain, X509AcntHandleOffset offset) {
     return identifier(cert_chain, offset, offset)
 }
 ~~~

-The Account Identity offset strictly succeeds the Client Identity range in the
+The Account Handle offset strictly succeeds the Client Handle range in the
 certificate chain counting from the leaf certificate up.

 ~~~
-X509AccountIDOffset > X509ClientIDRange.end
+X509AcntHandleOffset > X509ClientHandleRange.end
 ~~~~

-### X.509 Domain Identifiers
+### X.509 Domains Names

 Federated messaging systems often associate accounts with a domain (e.g. that of
 a home server hosting the account).
-Domain identifiers are calculated just like
+Domain Names are calculated just like
-Account Identifiers but using the Domain Identity offset in place of the Account
+Account Handles but using the Domain Name offset in place of the Account
-Identity offset.
+Handle offset.

 ~~~
-uint8 X509DomainIDOffset;
+uint8 X509DomainNameOffset;

-fn domain_identifier(CertificateChain cert_chain, X509DomainIDOffset offset) {
+fn domain_identifier(CertificateChain cert_chain, X509DomainNameOffset offset) {
     return identifier(cert_chain, offset, offset)
 }
 ~~~

-The Domain Identity range strictly succeeds the Client Identity range in the
+The Domain Name offset strictly succeeds the Client Handle range in the
 certificate chain counting from the leaf certificate up.

 ~~~
-X509DomainIDOffset > X509ClientIDRange.end
+X509DomainIDOffset > X509ClientHandleRange.end
 ~~~~

-When Account identifiers are used then the Domain Identity range must also
+When Account identifiers are used then the Domain Name offset must also
-strictly succeed the Account Identity range.
+strictly succeed the Account Handle offset.

 ~~~
 X509DomainIDOffset > X509AccountIDRange.end